bm16ton/linux-4.14_16ton/README.md

 -	CFG80211 no longer changes regdomain based on associated AP
 -	Atheros ath9k all 5ghz channels are open for AP etc
 -	Atheros ath9k now has extra channels;
-    *		 0 thru -19 and random channels 16 thru 65 (got bored will addin the rest)
+    *		 0 thru -19 and random channels 16 thru 65 (got bored will add the rest)
     *		 requires this kernel and my hostapd/iw patches in tools/16ton
 -	Atheros has CTL's removed, so cards reported maximum is now available. various other little things.
 -	Atheros debugfs options added,
     *		chanbw   echo 5 > chanbw  brings channel bandwidth to 5. echo 10 brings to 10 etc
     *		diag	 enable/disable tx/rx etc
     *		dump_eep_power  shows all tx power related info
-    *	    probly more i forgot
+    *	    probably more i forgot
 -	Atheros modparams added
 -		ath.ko
     *			16ton   (enables all bands and power if u forgot to compile with correct options